 - Cold weather socks

 Boutique Shopping In Park City, Utah

-Obviously, there is the film festival, skiing, snowboarding, snowshoeing and other snow-related activities, but I adore Park City for the boutique shopping.
-I especially love the Southwestern-themed stores, my favorite being Southwest Indian Traders — I have never seen so much turquoise jewelry in one place before.
-For a more trendy selection, try Alpen Glow Boutique.
+Obviously, there is the film festival, skiing, snowboarding, snowshoeing, and other snow-related activities, but I adore Park City for the boutique shopping.
+I especially love the Southwestern-themed stores, my favorite being Southwest Indian Traders — I have never seen so much turquoise jewelry in one place before!
+For a more trendy selection, try Alpen Glow Boutique (let me know if they are still there!).
 FYI don’t judge a store by its shoddy website.
 It’s like the whole city decided spending time on a website is for suckers — they believe in foot traffic.
 For a quaint 25-year-old thrift store, go to Changing Hands.
 That’s where I bought the black Marcus Adler faux fur cap in my red outfit pictures.

 You also have to visit OC Tanner’s fine jewelry store and say hi to Liz Wood.
 The history of OC Tanner is even more beautiful than its fine jewelry selection.
 My friend Auco and I were in there for an hour listening to Liz regale us with Obert Clark Tanner philanthropic stories, many of which had impacted her and her family personally — he was passionate about giving single mothers jobs and assistance.
 My favorite tidbit about OC Tanner is the stipulation he put in his will that the board of directors of his massive estate keep his jewelry store open, even when it doesn’t turn a profit, which it often hasn’t.
 He adored beauty and didn’t want anyone messing with his pretty things.

 Where To Park In Park City During The Sundance Film Festival